Author: Alison Price – Updated: January 2026

 Succedent Houses

-The succedent houses are the 2nd, 5th, 8th, and 11th houses.
+The succedent houses are the 2nd house, 5th house, 8th house, and 11th house.
 They fall behind the angular houses.
 They are also known as support houses as they support the angular house next to them, usually financially.
 Planets in succedent houses are paused, on hold and are pending.

 Cadent Houses